Alternative process

-The term alternative process refers to any non-traditional or non-commercial photographic printing process.
-Currently the standard analog photographic printing process is the gelatin silver process, and standard digital processes include the pigment print, and digital laser exposures on traditional color photographic paper.
+An alternative process is a non-traditional or non-commercial photographic printing process.
+Currently, the standard analog photographic printing process for black-and-white photographs is the gelatin silver process.
+Standard digital processes include the pigment print, and digital laser exposures on traditional color photographic paper.

-Alternative processes are often called historical, or non-silver processes.
+Alternative processes often overlap with historical, or non-silver processes.
 Most of these processes were invented over 100 years ago and were used by early photographers.

 Many contemporary photographers are revisiting alternative processes and applying new technologies (the digital negative) and practices to these techniques.